Lemoncode/angular2-sample-app/06 Refactor/README.md

 Summary steps:
 - Encapsulate pages + subcomponent into a NgModules + index.js.
-- Make shorter the component HTML (break into subcomponents), sample: loginform.
+- Make shorter HTML templates (break into subcomponents), sample: loginform.
 - Extract the HTML template into a separate file.

 - Use of ng-message like for error messaging.